Which place is cheaper, Bellagio or Bergamo?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Bergamo is around the same temperature as Bellagio in the summer.
-The temperature in Bergamo is usually 24°C (75°F) in July, and Bellagio stays around 23°C (73°F).
+The daily temperature in Bergamo averages around 24°C (75°F) in July, and Bellagio fluctuates around 23°C (73°F).

 People are often attracted to the plentiful sunshine in Bellagio this time of the year.
 In Bergamo, it's very sunny this time of the year.
 Bergamo usually receives more sunshine than Bellagio during summer.
-At this time of the year, Bergamo gets 286 hours of sunny skies, while Bellagio receives 250 hours of full sun.
+Bergamo gets 286 hours of sunny skies, while Bellagio receives 250 hours of full sun in the summer.

 Bellagio receives a lot of rain in the summer.
 In July, Bergamo usually receives less rain than Bellagio.
-At this time of the year, Bergamo gets 60 mm (2.4 in) of rain, while Bellagio receives 133 mm (5.2 in) of rain.
+Bergamo gets 60 mm (2.4 in) of rain, while Bellagio receives 133 mm (5.2 in) of rain each month for the summer.

 In the autumn, Bergamo is around the same temperature as Bellagio.
-Typically, the autumn temperatures in Bergamo in October are around 14°C (57°F), and Bellagio is about 15°C (58°F).
+Typically, the autumn temperatures in Bergamo in October average around 14°C (57°F), and Bellagio averages at about 15°C (58°F).

 In the autumn, Bergamo often gets less sunshine than Bellagio.
 Bergamo gets 137 hours of sunny skies this time of year, while Bellagio receives 152 hours of full sun.